 Dear brethren, have all this firmly fixed in your hearts.
 If the day of persecution finds us thinking on these things and meditating upon them, the soldier of Christ, trained by Christ’s commands and instructions, will not tremble at the thought of battle, but will be ready to receive the crown of victory.

-This excerpt from a letter of Saint Cyprian of Carthage to the people of Thibaris is used in the Roman Office of Readings for the liturgical memorial of St. Stanislaus on April 11.
+This post is excerpt from a letter of Saint Cyprian of Carthage to the people of Thibaris (Ep.
+58, 8-9, 11: CSEL 3, 663-666).
+It appears in the Roman Office of Readings for the liturgical memorial of St. Stanislaus, patron saint of Poland, on April 11.